Canon of Sherlock Holmes: Stageplays

 The recognition of William Gillette as Sherlock Holmes was growing as a result of the success of the play Sherlock Holmes.
 Playing upon his most famous role, a short comedy sketch performed by William Gillette as a curtain raiser to an unrelated play.
 It involves a mute Sherlock Holmes, and a very talkative client.
 In Haining and Tracy's books, they speculate as to whether or not this play was written by Arthur Conan Doyle.
 Certainly Gillette would have needed Doyle's consent to write an original work involving Sherlock Holmes, as the character was under copyright, but it is presumed by most Sherlockians that Gillette wrote the whole thing himself.
 Haining, however claims that Gillette may have asked Doyle to 'whip up something quickly for him'.
 However, no manuscript exists in Doyle's hand, and no reference of the play is left by him, it has been assumed by most that it is little more than a William Gillette curiosity.

+Sequels authorised by the Conan Doyle Estate

+Caleb Carr

+Caleb Carr, author of The Alienist, had been writing a Sherlock Holmes short story for the 2006 collection, The Ghosts in Baker Street: New Tales of Sherlock Holmes, but was given the approval of the Doyle estate to expand this into a full novel, published in 2005.
+It is not considered canonical, instead, it is a literary pastiche.

+Lyndsay Faye

+In 2009 Lyndsay Faye authored "Dust and Shadow: An Account of the Ripper Killings by Dr. John H. Watson" which pits Sherlock Holmes against Jack the Ripper.
+The book is Faye's first novel and it has the blessing of Conan Doyle's heirs.

+Anthony Horowitz

+In 2011, a new Sherlock Holmes novel written by British author Anthony Horowitz was published, entitled The House of Silk, it was the first official sequel authorised by the Conan Doyle Estate.
+In 2014, a follow-up novel (but not a sequel), entitled Moriarty, was published, also written by Horowitz.

+Gareth Rubin

+In April 2024, a new novel Holmes and Moriarty was announced for release in September 2024, written by thriller writer Gareth Rubin, that "focuses on Professor Moriarty, the great detective’s nemesis" authorised by the Conan Doyle Estate.